Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 /* ... omitted ~40 lines of irrelevant code ... */
 ```

 Within it, you will find a variable named `scriptUrl` that references one of the player's JavaScript assets.
 While this URL is not particularly useful on its own, it does include the player version inside, which is `4248d311` in this case.
-Having obtained that, you can download the player source code by substituting the version into the template below:
+Having obtained that, you can download the player's source code by substituting the version into the template below:

 ```
 https://www.youtube.com/s/player/{version}/player_ias.vflset/en_US/base.js